Mexican free-tailed bat: Health and mortality

-One individual bat was recorded to have lived 8 years, based on dentition.
+One individual bat was recorded to have lived eight years, based on dentition.
 Predators of the bat include large birds such as red-tailed hawk, American kestrels, great horned owls, barn owls, and Mississippi kites.
 Mammal predators include Virginia opossums, striped skunks, and raccoons.
 Snakes such as eastern coachwhips and gopher snakes may also prey on them, but at a lesser extent.
 Certain types of beetles prey on neonate and juvenile bats that have fallen to the ground.
-This species seems to have a low incidence of rabies, at least in the United States.
-They do, however, contain certain pesticides.

-White-nose syndrome (WNS) caused by infection by the fungus P. destructans has increased in prevalence since 2006, mostly affecting species of bats that roost underground such as the little brown bat.
+White-nose syndrome (WNS) caused by infection by the fungus Pseudogymnoascus destructans has increased in prevalence since 2006, mostly affecting species of bats that roost underground such as the little brown bat.
 The fungus, now suspected to have spread from accidental transportation by human cave workers, is thought to cause frequent arousals during bat hibernation, causing an individual to use fat stores much more quickly and die of starvation before the end of winter.
 WNS can affect T. brasiliensis, but has yet to be greatly introduced to their habitat due to their preference for more arid caves.
 WNS has low prevalence in the subtropical and tropical regions where T. brasiliensis resides.

+Certain chemicals in the fur of these bats have antimicrobial activity against common mammalian skin pathogens.
+The chemical nonanal is found in such a concentration that its antimicrobial activity can inhibit the growth of two fungal pathogens that cause ringworm (Trichophyton mentagrophytes and T. rubrum), as well as Malassezia furfur, a yeast.
+Two other common skin disease-causing microbes that are inhibited by the hair's concentration of nonanal include Staphylococcus aureus and Cutibacterium acnes.